Imponderables (book series)

 Imponderables, or Mysteries of Everyday Life Explained, is a series of illustrated reference books by David Feldman written in FAQ format.
 The series was published by imprints of HarperCollins from 1986 to 1993, Penguin from 1995 to 1996, and HarperCollins from 2004 to 2006.

 Premise

 The books examine, investigate, and explain common, yet puzzling phenomena.
 Examples include: "Why do your eyes hurt when you are tired?", "Why do judges wear black robes?", and "Why do you rarely see purple Christmas lights?", among many others.
 The word "imponderable" is used to describe such mysteries of everyday life.
 The books are organized in a FAQ format.

-Additional chapters expplore Frustables, defined as Imponderables that are uniquely frustrating because they lack a clear answer.
+Additional chapters explore Frustables, defined as Imponderables that are uniquely frustrating because they lack a clear answer.
 Some of the recurring Frustables are: